anitha2017/agenticai-autogen-gemini-demo/README.md

 # Get the API keys and populate the keys in model_config.json
 https://aistudio.google.com/app/apikey

-# Download and Install ollama , then run gemma model.
+# Download and Install ollama using https://ollama.com/ , then run gemma model.

 	## list and run ollama model